dapr/python-sdk/daprdocs/content/en/python-sdk-docs/_index.md

 {{< /tabs >}}

-## Available packages
+## Available subpackages

 ### SDK imports

-Python SDK imports are included with the main SDK install, but need to be imported when used.
+Python SDK imports are subpackages included with the main SDK install, but need to be imported when used.
 The most common imports provided by the Dapr Python SDK are:

 <div class="card-deck">
   <div class="card">